Here's a sample of our volunteer opportunities:VIEW AS

 To mobilize and coordinate public and private resources to address the basic needs of low-income people and assist them in attaining the skills, knowledge, motivation and opportunities needed to become economically self-sufficient.

+Like many Community Action Agencies, RECAP traces its roots to Lyndon Johnson’s presidency.
+When President Johnson took office in 1963, he proclaimed that all Americans could live in prosperity and thought to accomplish this through reform.
 In his 1964 State of the Union Address, Johnson declared an unconditional war on America’s poverty and challenged citizens to build a "Great Society".
 Organizations were established and they developed a model, the Community Action Program, that could eradicate poverty from the ground up.
 This model gave people the power to identify problems affecting their own communities and the resources to bring change.